hamzabouakoura/gosra_app/README.md

 # GosraApp - Your Group Chat Application

-Chatify is a mobile application designed to facilitate group communication in real-time.
+GosraApp is a mobile application designed to facilitate group communication in real-time.

 ## Features